tmtxt/tmtxt.github.com/_drafts/2018-09-25-left-leaning-red-black-bst.md

 `B-trees` take a different route to the same goal - instead of 2 or 3 keys per node, they allow up to `M - 1`, which is a much better fit for data that lives on disk (databases, file systems) where minimizing the number of page reads matters more than the number of comparisons.
-That's a topic for another post.
+See my next post